Classes Are Yours for the Taking

 Online courses expand students’ potential by adding to their educational experience while making it convenient to retain success

 Parent/Guardian Enrollment Request

-Let your student’s counselor know that your student is interested in taking online courses through MV.
+Let your student’s counselor know that your student is interested in taking online courses through Michigan Virtual.
 Please fill out this form, click “submit,” print the PDF and have your student take it to his/her counselor.